-As per records there are about 48 species of the juvenile birds which commit suicide.
+As per records, there are about 48 species of the juvenile birds which commit suicide.

 The wide range of species affected includes Tiger Bittern, Cinnamon Bittern, Black Bittern, Little Egret, Indian Pond Heron, Chinese Pond Heron, Indian Pitta, Oriental Dwarf Kingfisher, Rudy Kingfisher etc.

-Why the Suicides
+Why these Suicides

 The most exquisite thing is that so many species of diurnal resident birds move at night when they are expected to be fast asleep.

 The slopes and hills of Jatinga buzz with the squeaks of the birds in agony that are found plummeting to the ground.
 It becomes a nightmare for a bevy of birds.